30th December 2018

 This week author Effrosyni Moschoudi is my roving reporter.
 She tells me about her home of Corfu:

 “All Corfu is quite laid back and open-spaced...
-One would find plenty of
+One would find plenty of places where people can safely get around in wheelchairs or with their guide dogs.

 http://effrosyniwrites.com/your-guide-to-moraitika-corfu/